Noah-Huppert/py-i2c-register/README.md

 ```

 # Systems Overview
 The main class this library provides is the `RegisterList` class.
-This class manages a list of
-`Register` definitions.
-It also provides some useful helper methods to make performing certain common actions quick and
+This class manages a list of `Register` definitions.
+It also provides some useful helper methods to make performing certain common actions quick and easy.
-easy.

 ## Creating a RegisterList
 To create a `RegisterList` import the `register_list.RegisterList` class.
-Then call the constructor giving it a I2C device
-address, an [I2C Object](/docs/i2c-object.md), and any `Register`s you have already defined:
+Then call the constructor giving it a I2C device address, an [I2C Object](/docs/i2c-object.md), and any `Register` objects you have already defined:

 ```python
 from py_i2c_register.register_list import RegisterList controls = RegisterList(0x62, i2c, {})
 ```

 The provided I2C Device address will be used to contact the device which holds the registers over I2C.
-The [I2C Object](/docs/i2c-object.md)
-depends on your platform, see the [documentation](/docs/i2c-object.md) for more information.
-In most cases you can provide
-an empty `Register` map as well.
+The [I2C Object](/docs/i2c-object.md) depends on your platform, see the [documentation](/docs/i2c-object.md) for more information.
+In most cases you can provide an empty `Register` map as well.

 ## Defining Registers
-After you create a `RegisterList` you must define some `Register`s to control.
-A `Register` is defined by a name (for
-easy programmatic access), an I2C address, and a string containing IO operation permissions.
-The `RegisterList` class
-provides a useful `add(reg_name, reg_addr, reg_permissions, reg_segments)` method for adding `Register`s.
+After you create a `RegisterList` you must define some registers to control.
+A `Register` is defined by a name (for easy programmatic access), an I2C address, and a string containing IO operation permissions.
+The `RegisterList` class provides a useful `add(reg_name, reg_addr, reg_permissions, reg_segments)` method for adding `Register` objects.

 ```python
 from py_i2c_register.register import Register controls.add("REGISTER_NAME", 0x00, Registers.READ + Register.WRITE, {})
 ```

 This would define a `Register` with the name `REGISTER_NAME`, the address `0x00` and the permission to read and write to/from it.

 ## Adding RegisterSegments
 To actually read or write to/from a `Register` you need to define at least one `RegisterSegment`.
-These describe how bits
-read from registers map to sub values.
-This could be useful if a device for example: provides a health register and each
-bit represents a different system's health.
-You define `RegisterSegment`s by giving a name (for easy programmatic access)
-and the index of the segment's least and most significant bits.
-The previously mentioned `RegisterList.add()` method
-returns the `Register` that it just created.
-You can then in turn use a similar helper method that `Register` provides
-called `add(seg_name, lsb_i, msb_i, default_bits)`:
+These describe how bits read from registers map to sub values.
+This could be useful if a device for example: provides a health register and each bit represents a different system's health.
+You define `RegisterSegment`s by giving a name (for easy programmatic access) and the index of the segment's least and most significant bits.
+The previously mentioned `RegisterList.add()` method returns the `Register` that it just created.
+You can then in turn use a similar helper method that `Register` provides called `add(seg_name, lsb_i, msb_i, default_bits)`:

 ```python
 controls.add("HEALTH", 0x00, Registers.READ, {})\
     .add("LEFT_MOTOR_FLAG", 2, 2, [0])\
     .add("RIGHT_MOTOR_FLAG", 1, 1, [0])\
     .add("NETWORK_FLAG", 0, 0, [0])
 ```

 This would define a `Register` named `HEALTH` at address `0x00` with read permissions.
-This `Register` would have 3
-`RegisterSegment`s.
-These 3 register segments would look at bits 0, 1, and 2 for the status of the left and right motors as
-well as some made up network module.
+This `Register` would have 3 `RegisterSegment`s.
+These 3 register segments would look at bits 0, 1, and 2 for the status of the left and right motors as well as some made up network module.

 ## Reading from RegisterSegments
 The `RegisterList` provides some useful helper methods for reading `RegisterSegment`s as integer values.
-They are called
-`to_int` and `to_twos_comp_int`.
+They are called `to_int` and `to_twos_comp_int`.
 They both take the name of a `Register` and `RegisterSegment` to read.
-Optionally you can
-pass a `read_first` value.
-When `True` these methods will read the `Register` off the I2C device before returning the
+Optionally you can pass a `read_first` value.
+When `True` these methods will read the `Register` off the I2C device before returning the `RegisterSegment` value:
-`RegisterSegment` value:

 ```python
 network_status = controls.to_int("HEALTH", "NETWORK_FLAG", read_first=True)
 velocity = controls.to_twos_comp_int("VELOCITY", "VELOCITY", read_first=True)
 ```

 This would read the `NETWORK_FLAG` segment of the `HEALTH` register and the `VELOCITY` segment of the `VELOCITY` register.

-Ontop of using `RegisterList`s helper methods one can access raw `RegisterSegment` values via the `RegisterSegment.bits`
+Ontop of using `RegisterList`s helper methods one can access raw `RegisterSegment` values via the `RegisterSegment.bits` array.
-array.
 This array contains the raw `0` or `1` values of the register.
-Just be sure to call `Register.read` before accessing
-the `RegisterSegment.bits` array:
+Just be sure to call `Register.read` before accessing the `RegisterSegment.bits` array:

 ```python
 controls.get("VELOCITY").read()
 velocity_bits = controls.get("VELOCITY").get("VELOCITY").bits
 ```

 ## Writing to RegisterSegments
 The `RegisterList` class provides the `set_bits` and `set_bits_from_int` helper methods.
-Similar to the reading helper
-methods mentioned above `set_bits` and `set_bits_from_int` both also take a `Register` and `RegisterSegment` name as
-their first two parameters.
+Similar to the reading helper methods mentioned above `set_bits` and `set_bits_from_int` both also take a `Register` and `RegisterSegment` name as their first two parameters.
 The third value of both functions is the value to set.
-In the case of the `set_bits` method
-it is expected to be an array of bits to set.
-In the case of the `set_bits_from_int` method it is expected to be an integer
-value to set.
+In the case of the `set_bits` method it is expected to be an array of bits to set.
+In the case of the `set_bits_from_int` method it is expected to be an integer value to set.
 The `set_bits` and `set_bits_from_int` methods also offer an optional `write_after` flag.
-If `True` they will
-write the value of the `Register` to the I2C device after the value has been set.
+If `True` they will write the value of the `Register` to the I2C device after the value has been set.

 ```python
 controls.set_bits("ACQ_COMMAND", "ACQ_COMMAND", [0, 0, 0, 0, 0, 1, 0, 0], write_after=True)
 controls.set_bits_from_int("ACQ_COMMAND", "ACQ_COMMAND", 0x04, write_after=True)
 ```

-This would set the `ACQ_COMMAND` segment of the `ACQ_COMMAND` register to the value `0x04` using the `set_bits` and
+This would set the `ACQ_COMMAND` segment of the `ACQ_COMMAND` register to the value `0x04` using the `set_bits` and `set_bits_from_int` methods.
-`set_bits_from_int` methods.

 # Writing Wrapper Classes
 I2C Register's simple architecture lends itself well to being used in hardware wrapper classes.
-All one must do is
-create a class with its own `RegisterList` instance.
-Then add `Register` and `RegisterSegment` definitions in the `__init__()`
+All one must do is create a class with its own `RegisterList` instance.
+Then add `Register` and `RegisterSegment` definitions in the `__init__()` method:
-method:

 ```python
 from py_i2c_register.register_list import RegisterList from py_i2c_register.register import Register